ael-g/drone-kubernetes/README.md

 This plugin allows to update a Kubernetes deployment.

-This fork adds a `slack_incoming_webhook` env var that will notify your slcack channel that a container has been deployed.
+This fork adds a `slack_incoming_webhook` env var that will notify your slack channel that a container has been deployed.

 ## Usage